leahciMic/express-as-promised/Readme.md

 Interal Server Error
 ```

-You can still use a custom statusCode when required:
+You can still use a custom status code when required:

 ```js
 app.get('/', function(req, res) {